Welcome to the Guilford web site, the site for and about this distinctive community located in north Baltimore.

 Guilford was planned by the Olmsted firm and developed by the Roland Park Company in the early 1900’s.
 It has stunningly beautiful architecture, community parks, streets lined with mature trees, the world-famous Sherwood Gardens, and a prime location that is a short commute to downtown Baltimore.
 Guilford is designated a National Register Historic District.

 There are about 800 single-family homes in Guilford that range from cottages to stately mansions.
-In Guilford, families find a quality of life and unique environment rarely found.
+In Guilford, families enjoy a quality of life and unique environment rarely found.
 It is a close-knit community where family and social activities reinforce lasting friendships.

 Please explore this site as a resident or a visitor.
-Use it as a reference for community events and news, source for community contacts and an explanation of covenant obligations as well as a resource for a closer look at our extraordinary neighborhood.
+Use it as a reference for community events and news, a source for community contacts and an explanation of covenant obligations as well as a resource for a closer look at our extraordinary neighborhood.